-Three types of continuous monitoring activities are vulnerability scans, vulnerability assessments and penetration tests.
-A vulnerability scan involves using software tools to conduct automated checks for known security vulnerabilities whereas a vulnerability assessment typically consists of a review of a system's architecture or an in-depth hands-on assessment.
+Three types of continuous monitoring activities are vulnerability assessments, vulnerability scans and penetration tests.
+A vulnerability assessment typically consists of a review of a system's architecture or an in-depth hands-on assessment while a vulnerability scan involves using software tools to conduct automated checks for known security vulnerabilities.
 In each case, the goal is to identify as many security vulnerabilities as possible.
 A penetration test however is designed to exercise real-world scenarios in an attempt to achieve a specific goal, such as compromising critical system components or data.
 Regardless of the continuous monitoring activities chosen, they should be conducted by suitably skilled personnel independent of the system being assessed.
 Such personnel can be internal to an organisation or from a third party.
 This ensures that there is no conflict of interest, perceived or otherwise, and that the activities are undertaken in an objective manner.

-Control: ISM-1163; Revision: 9; Updated: Jun-23; Applicability: All; Essential Eight: N/A Systems have a continuous monitoring plan that includes:
+Control: ISM-1163; Revision: 8; Updated: Mar-23; Applicability: All; Essential Eight: N/A Systems have a continuous monitoring plan that includes:

-- conducting vulnerability scans for systems at least fortnightly - conducting vulnerability assessments and penetration tests for systems prior to deployment, including prior to deployment of significant changes, and at least annually thereafter - analysing identified security vulnerabilities to determine their potential impact - implementing mitigations based on risk, effectiveness and cost.
+- conducting vulnerability scans for systems at least monthly - conducting vulnerability assessments or penetration tests for systems at least annually - analysing identified security vulnerabilities to determine their potential impact - implementing mitigations based on risk, effectiveness and cost.